lshprung/dash-docset-builder/README.md

 # Dash Docset Builder

 This is a repository providing sources building various Dash docsets using a Makefile.
-Supported docsets can be found under `./src/configs`.
+Supported docsets can be found as a submodule under `./src/configs`.
 Simply pass the name of the docset as a target for the Makefile (e.g., `make GNU_Make`).

 ### Documentation